TheLovesOfLadyPurple/Empurple-Training-Free-Algorithm-To-enhance-Diversity-of-The-Diffusion-Distillation-Model/README.md

 ## Algorithm Intuition

 The figure below summarizes the motivation behind EMPURPLE.
 The upper row show the behaviour of the original diffusion model, which generate bulrred image and then use deterministic transformation to get the next noisy image.
 While the lower row show the origianl distillation algorithm, where random noise destroys details of the predict image.
 The blurred image has lower information, and it's an easier task, while the lower row is a more difficult task and has bigger test-training gap.
 The test-training gap in the output will affect the next step input, let the next step input out-of-distribution.
+We empirically validate the lack of the diversity on the noisy lantents and the final result given by the distillation inference.

 Meanwhile, I want to briefly connects PAC-style analyze to a classic religious debate. ``Probatio diabolica'' argues that: finding a demon can prove the existence of a demon, but failing to find a demon in daily life is not evidence of the nonexistence of the demon.
 Analogously, a law like $F=ma$ can fit all daily observations yet fail in an unseen corner case.
 Fail to find the demon in the classic mechanism dosn't mean the demon not exists.
 In PAC terms, many hypotheses can explain the observed data; the question is why we should trust a particular one to generalize.
 The usual answer is simplicity through constraint.
 By restricting the hypothesis class (e.g., discouraging overly complex functions), we trade expressiveness for robustness.
 Actually, probatio diabolica also just discuss a very abstract problem, and it unintentionally relate to the classic mechanism.